codybradbury05/PP3-Bonus-Calculator/README.md

 ### Deployment

+## Technologies

+- Python
+- To run - "python3 run.py"

 ## GitHub

 - The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ## Heroku Deployment